ThatXliner/fall-syntax/README.md

 ## FAQ

+Q: **I need this for other editors**

+A: I'm glad you like this but I really don't know how to port this to other editors other than Atom.
+While I can use [this awesome tool][tool], the generated syntax highlighting may be degraded and doesn't meet the quality standards I boast for.
+That is, unless it does.
+Then open an issue about telling me about the ports!

 Q: **This syntax highlighting is degraded**

 A: You're probably having tree-sisters parsing on.
 While it is a promising technology, it currently seems to degrade syntax highlighting.
-I recommend you turn it off on Settings > Core
+I recommend you turn it off on Settings > Core.
+If that's not the case **feel free to complain in the issues or send a pull request!**.
+I have rewritten the \_base.less by hand so I have probably dropped support for some markup/programming languages.

-Q: **Hey, did you steal some monokai colors!?**
+Q: **This looks like (insert some theme name)**

-A: No, great minds think alike
+A: Welp.
+Great minds think alike!

-Q: **Why does it look so similar to monokai?**

-A: I'm working on making it unique, but yeah: that's the influence.
-Unlike Monokai, the colors are more warm (and I try to reduce the amount of blue).
-You can help me make this syntax it's own!

 Q: **How can I contribute?**

 A: Either ~~complain about the colors~~ professionally critique the theme in the issues or send a pull request for some different colors/arrangements.
-Or you can **help me port this theme to other editors** I'll merge it if I like it! **Some languages may be poorly syntax highlighted.** If you use those languages, feel free to complain in the issues or send a pull request!
+Or you can **help me port this theme to other editors** I'll merge it if I like it!

 ## Credits